Vandana's hat-trick keeps India's QF hopes alive in Olympic women's hockey | Sports-Games

 Two minutes after the change of ends, Neha restored the lead again, deflecting in a Rani hit from a penalty corner as the Indians executed a fine variation.

-The fragile Indian defense wilted under pressure once again, when South Africa drew level for the third time in the match, through a Marais strike.

-South Africa enjoyed a good run of play in the initial minutes of the final quarter and, in the process, secured three penalty corners quickly, but this time the Indian defense did enough to thwart the dangers.
+South Africa enjoyed a good run of play in the initial minutes of final quarter and, in the process, secured three penalty corners quickly, but this time the Indian defence did enough to thwart the danger.

 In the 49th minute, a brilliant Vandana saved the day for India when she deflected in Gurjit Kaur's flick from another penalty corner.

-Thereafter, the Indians fell back and looked contend to keep the possession as South Africa pressed hard.
+Thereafter, the Indians fell back and looked content to keep the possession as South Africa pressed hard.

 Two minutes from the final hooter, the Indians successfully referred a penalty corner decision given against them.